Should Kids Use Toothpaste with Fluoride?

 Children

-While fluoride is considered the gold standard in dental caries prevention by the American dental Association, research on the safety of using for children is mixed.
+While fluoride is considered the gold standard in dental caries prevention by the American Dental Association, research on the safety of using for children is mixed.
 One paper suggests that while fluoride toothpaste was effective for fighting dental cavities for children younger than 6, ingesting a pea-sized amount or more could lead to mild fluorosis.

 Risks of Excess Fluoride Consumption